 Being at the top of an all-through school gives pupils many opportunities to lead and all students take on responsibilities as Prefects, House Captains, clubs and societies champions, mentors and peer leaders.

 All Sixth Form students are invited to apply to be peer mentors.
 If successful they go through a peer-mentoring programme where support and training is given prior to pairing with a mentee.
 They provide support and friendship to new pupils during their first term at Leweston as well as other pupils who may benefit from the support of an older pupil.

-Each year a team of prefects and House Captains, led by the Head Pupil and their Deputies, is elected to assist in various organisational tasks and contribute to significant aspects of school life.
+Each year a team of prefects and House Captains, led by the Head Pupil and Senior Prefects, is elected to assist in various organisational tasks and contribute to significant aspects of school life.
 The prefect team act as ambassadors for the school.
-Taking on the prefectorial role with its extra responsibilities is an opportunity for students to develop leadership skills and play a part in areas of school life where they think they can make a difference.
+Taking on the a prefect role with its extra responsibilities is an opportunity for students to develop leadership skills and play a part in areas of school life where they think they can make a difference.